FestCat/festcat-voice-builder/README.md

 # Usage

-Training Catalan voices may take several days, some GB of Hard disk and a lot of RAM, so bear in mind that "One does not simply... build an HTS voice".
+Training Catalan voices may take several days, some GB of Hard disk and a lot of RAM.

 In order to train the Catalan HTS voices, run: